-I’ve fairly recently decided to choose InDesign in favour of Photoshop for designing websites, or at least I have on the occasions where it’s myself coding the site rather than me passing the visuals over to an agency for them to build.
+I’ve fairly recently decided to choose InDesign in favour of Photoshop for designing websites.
 Before this I’d been happily using Photoshop since the start of my career (even before that in fact, around 2005–2006 as a college boy).

 I did always wonder what some designers had against using Photoshop for designing web layouts, but I instantly realised why when I started getting to grips with InDesign and thought “wow this makes *so* much more sense”.